 When picking a home base, here’s what I looked for:

-- Something that could close (I love the roll top on my desk, because I can keep the younger kids out of the top area.
+- Something that could close (I love the roll top on my desk because I can keep the younger kids out of the top area.
 Having it closable also kept my living room from looking cluttered when I was in the middle of a creative project.)

 - Room for my laptop and other tech stuff

 I also considered using a rolling storage cart, because I liked the portability.
-It was something I could house behind the dining room table, and then pull it out when needed.
+It was something I could house behind the dining room table and then pull it out when needed.

 Your home base doesn’t need to be fancy.
 It does need to meet your needs.
 So spend a few minutes brainstorming what your area must have.
 Then start thinking about ways to make it happen in your space.